Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 ### Would you like to see a change or add a feature?
 Please file an issue before creating a PR.
-PRs are welcome if they are properly documented, including tests and corresponds to the [main goal](../README.md) of this project.
+PRs are welcome if they are properly documented, including tests, and corresponds to the [main goal](../README.md) of this project.

 ### Where are versions for the different tools declared?
 You may change the version of tools in this [file](../ansible/group_vars/all/variables.yml).
 Remember to update the [changelog](../CHANGELOG.md) and label the PR as a release (major/minor/patch).